jihadakbr/new-york-city-taxi-trip-duration/README.md

 # NYC Taxi Trip Duration Prediction

-This project aims to predict taxi trip durations in New York City using 2016 data from the NYC Taxi and Limousine Commission.
-The project showcases advanced data analysis, feature engineering, geospatial visualizations, and machine learning workflows, leveraging business-aligned metrics to achieve optimal predictions.
+This project predicts taxi trip durations in New York City using 2016 data from the NYC Taxi and Limousine Commission.
+The workflow is divided into multiple Jupyter Notebooks, each focusing on a specific phase of the analysis and modeling process.
+The project demonstrates advanced data analysis, feature engineering, geospatial visualizations, and machine learning techniques.

 ---